pinobatch/numism/docs/gb_emu_testing.md

 ld [de], a  ; Overwrite WRAM via echo RAM ld c, [hl]  ; Read WRAM
 ```
-In BGB, it produces `accessing echo RAM` and ends up with C=69.
+On a Game Boy, this gives C=69 (nice).
+In BGB, it produces
+`accessing echo RAM` and ends up with C=69.
+VBA gives C=A5,
-VBA gives C=A5, indicating that the WRAM write didn't take.
+indicating that the WRAM write didn't take.

 Other tests
 -----------